 Custom-Designed Alcohol Rehab Plans

-Although some patients can become sober in a 28-day program, studies show that a patient’s chances of achieving long-term sobriety improve the longer the treatment program lasts.
-Experts must thoroughly assess each patient during the intake period to determine the most suitable type and length of treatment.
-And while these plans are available at affordable outpatient costs, they also include the kind of 24-hour monitored care found in top-quality inpatient facilities.
+While some patients can become sober in a 28-day program, studies show that the longer the treatment program lasts, the better chances the patient has of achieving long-term sobriety.
+Each patient is thoroughly assessed during the intake period so that the best and most effective treatment plans can be designed.
+Alcohol rehab treatment experts offer personalized treatment plans at affordable outpatient costs, but their programs also include the kind of 24-hour monitored care most often found in top quality inpatient facilities.

 Detoxing From Alcohol is Difficult

-For patients who have been drinking for a long period of time, detoxification will likely be necessary before treatment can begin.
-Without clinical assistance, alcohol detox is a painful and even life-threatening process.
-Withdrawal symptoms range from moderate to severe, and include:
+For people with a long-term alcohol addiction, detoxification is likely essential before treatment can begin.
+Without clinical assistance, alcohol detox is an incredibly hard and even life-threatening process.
+The symptoms of alcohol withdrawal can vary from moderate to very serious, including:

 - trouble sleeping